bbognar1992/data_warehouse/README.md

 ## Project Description
 In this project, I applied what I've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
 To complete the project, I needed to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

-## Project files:
+## Project Datasets
-- `create_table.py`: create fact and dimension tables for the star schema in Redshift.
-- `etl.py`: load data from `S3` into staging tables on `Redshift` and then process that data into analytics tables on `Redshift`.
-- `sql_queries.py`: define SQL statements, which will be imported into the two other files above.
+Here are the S3 links for each datasets:
+- Song data: s3://udacity-dend/song_data
+- Log data: s3://udacity-dend/log_data

 ## Database Schema Design
 ![schema](schema.png)

+### Staging Tables
+- staging_events - raw Log Dataset format
+- staging_songs - raw Song Dataset format

+### Star Schema
-Star schema which is optimized for queries on song play analysis.
+I createa a star schema optimized for queries on song play analysis.
 This includes the following tables.

-### Fact Table
+#### Fact Table
 - songplays - records in event data associated with song plays i.e. records with page NextSong
-### Dimension Tables
+#### Dimension Tables
 - users - users in the app
 - songs - songs in music database
 - artists - artists in music database
 - time - timestamps of records in songplays broken down into specific units

+## Data Warehouse Configurations and Setup
+- Created a new `IAM user` in your AWS account
+- Give it AdministratorAccess and Attach policies
+- Create an `IAM Role` that makes `Redshift` able to access `S3 bucket` (ReadOnly)
+- Create a `RedShift Cluster` and get the `DWH_ENDPOIN(Host address)` and `DWH_ROLE_ARN` and fill the config file.

+## ETL Pipeline
+1. Loading the data from `S3 buckets` to staging tables in the `Redshift Cluster`.
+2. Inserted data into fact and dimension tables from the staging tables.

+## Project files:
+- `create_table.py`: create fact and dimension tables for the star schema in Redshift.
+- `etl.py`: load data from `S3` into staging tables on `Redshift` and then process that data into analytics tables on `Redshift`.
+- `sql_queries.py`: define SQL statements, which will be imported into the two other files above.
+- `dhw.cfg` - Configuration file that contains info about `Redshift`, `IAM` and `S3`

+## How to Run
+1. Create tables by running `create_tables.py`.
+2. Execute ETL process by running `etl.py`.